murp9702/mealsForMiles/src/pages/pricing/index.md

         your meals.
       items:
         - Custom recipes tailored to your allergies and preferences
-        - Ingredients are shipped to you with assemble instructions
         - Pick the packaging to fit your adventure needs
+        - Ingredients are shipped to you with instructions on how to assemble
+        - Contact us for a personalized quote and more information
       plan: Hiker Box
-      price: $
+      price: ''
     - description: >-
         Let us handle all the logistics while you day dream about your next adventure!
-We design your recipes, assemble, and ship them right to your door.
       items:
         - Custom recipes tailored to your allergies and preferences
         - Pick the packaging to fit your adventure needs
-        - Starting at
+        - Meals shipped to your house ready to go!
+        - Contact us for a personalized quote and more information
       plan: Zero Day
-      price: $$
+      price: $
 meta_title: Pricing | Meals to Miles
 meta_description: >-
   Cum sociis natoque penatibus et magnis dis parturient montes, nascetur